Geerodge/georgemc.co.uk/src/guides/quick-website-checklist.md

 ## Content
 ----

-Many brand website talk about themselves and their achievements.
+Many brand websites talk about themselves and their achievements.

 They are bloated with unnecessary content and don't focus on how they can help their customers.